davluangu/mlapi/README.md

 # [WIP] Machine Learning API
-#### Goal
-Produce productionizable Python predictive models as dockerized REST APIs.
+The goal of this project is to productionize Python predictive models as dockerized REST microservices.
 I am currently exploring this project from the top of the stack going downward simply because that is where I am currently getting the most return on learnings per unit time.

 #### Status
 This is my tinkering around with various technologies.
 Until I remove the WIP and start tagging commits, everything is probably broken.

 #### Planned stack:
 - Docker
-- [nginx](https://hub.docker.com/_/nginx/) (this is based on a ~100mb Debian image)
+- [nginx](https://hub.docker.com/_/nginx/) (based on a ~135mb Debian image)
 - gunicorn
 - supervisor
 - [conda](http://conda.pydata.org/docs/intro.html)